RedoxMod/Redox.Patcher/README.md

 # Redox.Patcher
-IL Patcher for Redox Mod
+We use the IL Patcher for adding game support to redox alongside hook integration.